Webinar

 Kyle Schusler

-Kyle Schusler uses his background in geology to petrographically analyze various construction materials, including concrete.
-He provides petrographic experience to determine the composition of construction materials and interpret their potential cause for distress.
-He has worked on a variety of concrete analysis projects involving alkali-aggregate reactions, sulfate attack, surface scaling, fire distress, low-strength investigations, spalling, freeze-thaw distress, and historic condition assessment.
-He is an NRMCA-certified Concrete Technologist (Grade 2 and 3).
+Kyle Schusler is a geologist who petrographically examines various construction materials to determine their composition and potential cause for distress.
+He has worked on a variety of concrete analysis projects, including alkali-aggregate reactions, surface scaling, fire distress, low-strength investigations, spalling, freeze-thaw distress, chemical attack, internal and external sulfate attack, flatwork finishing defects, and historic condition assessments.

 Matthew Sherman